Frankie Cutlass: Music career

 and on Jennifer Lopez's 2003 DVD, Let's Get Loud.
 Fatboy Slim's "Ya Mama" was featured in the Charlie's Angels Part 1 soundtrack, and was certified double-platinum by the RIAA.

 In 2001, Jennifer Lopez opens up her Let's Get Loud concert with Frankie Cutlass's song "Puerto Rico" at the Roberto Clemente Coliseum in Puerto Rico.
 This concert was also televised on NBC in 2002.

 In 2006 Cutlass returned with a new remix of "Puerto Rico", featuring Joell Ortiz, Lumidee, The King of the Cuatro Yomo Toro, Julio Voltio and The Barrio Boys.

 In June 2016 Cutlass scored another double platinum award plaque by collaborating with DJ Khaled on his single title "For Free" featuring Drake.

 In 2017 DJ Khaled album Major Keys was nominated for a Grammy recognizing Frankie Cutlass as a co-producer and writer.

 In 2020 the NFL and Jennifer Lopez licensed Cutlass song "Puerto Rico Hooo" to be played during the Super Bowl half time show.

-In June 8, 2022 Netflix invited Frankie Cutlass to attend the Tribeca Film Festival red carpet at the United Palace in New York City for the screening of Jennifer Lopez Halftime documentary.
+On June 8, 2022 Netflix invited Frankie Cutlass to attend the Tribeca Film Festival red carpet at the United Palace in New York City for the screening of Jennifer Lopez Halftime documentary.

-In June 7, 2024 Cutlass celebrated thirty years of his 1994 classic Hip Hop hit song "Puerto Rico Hooo" at Radio City Music Hall for the Tony Touch “Piece Maker Concert”.
+On June 7, 2024, Cutlass celebrated thirty years of his 1994 classic Hip Hop hit song "Puerto Rico Hooo" at Radio City Music Hall for the Tony Touch “Piece Maker Concert”.
 He also received a Citation from New York's Mayor Eric Adams at the Gracie Mansion.

-On June 9, 2024 he was honored by the National Puerto Rican Day Parade naming him "The Son Of Puerto Rico".
+On June 9, 2024, he was honored by the National Puerto Rican Day Parade naming him "The Son Of Puerto Rico".